Thursday, May 9, 2019

 Once you have the secondary location(s) in mind, make sure to gather your employees or event workers and let them know about it.
 Simple, yes?
 Short of creating emergency route signs, which aren’t the easiest option if you don’t own the venue, there needs to be clear communication beforehand so that directions can be given to create the least amount of confusion possible.
 This way all “official” directions will be the same; all employees working the event or in the area should be able to agree on where people need to be directed.
 This way there aren’t three or four different sets of instructions out causing confusion.

 While most weather isn’t going to break your side poles or pull stakes from the ground, all preparations are in pursuit of the number one important aspect of all tent events – safety.
 Make sure your celebrations are recalled with happy memories by keeping everyone involved safe and sound.
-For more tips and tricks on running a tent event, feel free to visit our Knowledge Center for more articles and helpful PDFs.
+For more tips and tricks on running a tent event, feel free to visit our Product Support Page and our Customer Service Page for more articles and helpful PDFs.
 You can also call any of our Customer Account Managers at (866) 761-1192, who are on hand answer any question you may have.
 Call us today!